Do you have questions about treatment options? Symptoms? Risk factors? Let us answer your questions in simple, understandable terms.

 Triglycerides are fats that provide energy for your muscles.
 Like cholesterol, they are delivered to your body’s cells by lipoproteins in the blood.
 If you eat foods with a lot of saturated fat or carbohydrates, you will raise your triglyceride levels.
 Elevated levels are thought to lead to a greater risk for heart disease, but scientists do not agree that high triglycerides alone are a risk factor for heart disease.
 Although triglycerides serve as a source of energy for your body, very high levels can lead to diabetes, pancreatitis, and chronic kidney disease.
 As triglyceride levels rise, HDL levels fall, which may help explain why people with high triglycerides appear to have an increased risk for heart disease.

 What is cardiac catheterization?

 Cardiac catheterization is the method doctors use to perform many tests available for diagnosing and for treating coronary artery disease.
-Cardiac catheterization is used with other tests such as angiography and electrophysiology studies (EPS).
 The method involves threading a long, thin tube (called a catheter) through an artery or vein in the leg or arm and into the heart.
 Depending on the type of test your doctor has ordered, different things may happen during cardiac catheterization.
 For example, a dye may be injected through the catheter to see the heart and its arteries (a test called angiography), or electrical impulses may be sent through the catheter to study irregular heartbeats (tests called electrophysiology studies).